simonbrent/Genoverse/docs/functions/controller.md

 # Genoverse.Track.Controller functions

 The following are functions that exist in the `Genoverse.Track.Controller` object.
-Any of these can have before/after hooks added to them, or be overwritten by supplying them as properties in configuration.
+Any of these can have before/after hooks added to them unless otherwise specified, or be overwritten by supplying them as properties in configuration.

 ## Initialization

-#### controller.init()
+#### controller.setDefaults()
-> Called once the controller instance is created.
-Sets initial properties of the instance and calls functions to creates its DOM elements, and event handlers.
+> Sets initial properties of the instance.
+Does not have before/after hooks.

 #### controller.addDomElements()
 > Creates the DOM elements required by the track